SpiritIT/timezonecomplete/README.md

   * The Date constructor normalizes non-existing local times (during DST forward changes) in different ways in Firefox, Chrome, IE and Node.
   * The Date class responds differently to the TZ environment variable on different platforms.
   * The conversion of a local time to a UTC value is broken by specification.
-2. The DateTime class in timezonecomplete does not emulate the Date class, because we consider its interface to be inconsistent.
-For instance, the month numbers ranging from 0 to 11 instead of 1 to 12 catches everyone by surprise.
-Also, some methods being in plural form and some in singular (getFullYear() versus getHours()).
-Thus, timezonecomplete is not a drop-in replacement, however with a few find/replace operations you should be able to convert your project.
-3. Timezonecomplete aims to be "complete", whatever that means.
+2. Timezonecomplete aims to be "complete", whatever that means.
 Of course it will never be complete but we will keep adding.
 We did not find a library out there that has all of the following:
   * Naive dates (which know they have NO timezone information)
   * Aware dates (which have timezone information)
   * Proper behaviour around DST changes